linda-seiter/CMSC115_2258/unit2_lab/README.md

    ```
 2. Run `StudentInfo` to view the output.
 3. Run `StudentInfoTest` to confirm your solution passes the Junit test.

+To summarize, you declare a variable only once in the `main` method by specifying
+its name and type.
+If you want to assign a new value to the variable later,
+you don’t need to specify the type again.

 ## Task 4